STRockefeller/Notes/My_Notes/Problem_Solve/Solved/CodeWars_3kyu_Make a spiral.md

 After the modification, I passed the test.

+---
+Updated in 2023/01/30

+I have discovered that my solution is not only wrong when size is 4 or 100, but also when size is a multiple of 4.

 ### Conclusion

 The solution using three nested loops is considered a bad practice.